finos/perspective/docs/md/python.md

 - `bytes` (encoding an Apache Arrow)
 - `objects` (either extracting a repr or via reference)

-A `Table` is created in a similar fashion to its Javascript equivalent:
+A `Table` is created in a similar fashion to its JavaScript equivalent:

 ```python
 from datetime import date, datetime